psaikido/hugle.uk/content/blogs/essays/2023-01-04-bad-morning.md

 bought for a present - "Live, Laugh, Love" it said.
 There was a little rainbow design.
 Again, he thought of murder.
 His empty flat shrugged and looked the other way.
 Clicking the door shut, he stepped down the hall and stopped.
 Muttering darkly, he returned for his phone.
-The door gave a propper slam that time.
+The door gave a proper slam that time.

 The dust in the flat relaxed into the eternal business of swirling back